anibalventura/freecodecamp-projects/README.md

 ## License

-All the projects/exercises is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+All the projects are licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.